AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test-writing/test-modularity.md

 ### Use bin/mftf static-checks

-For tests to be fully modular, an MFTF test must have the same dependencies as its parent module.
-This is quite difficult to do by hand, and requires checking of every `{{test.material}}` call and any other references to MFTF test materials in a test.
+For tests to be fully modular, it must have the same dependencies as its parent module.
+This is quite difficult to do by hand, and requires checking of every `{{test.material}}` call and any other references to test materials in a test.

 The `static-checks` command includes a test material ownership check that should help suss out these kind of dependency issues.